Uche05/ci-p2-quizar/README.md

 ### Future Features

-- Comment Section and Blog Post so others can contribute and or ask questions which can also be answered by other users, it will be AILib's community.
+- Comment Section and Blog Post so others can contribute and or ask questions which can also be answered by other users, it will be QuizAR's community.
 - Write the privacy notice and terms of use statements and add them to the site.
 - Dark and light mode themes.
 - Feedback Page to receive constructive criticsm, corrections and suggestions for my site.
 - Recommendation engines and user authentication to enable actual sign-ins into the wbesite.
-- Apply legal guidelines into the community of AILib (also future prospect) to avoid destructive criticsm and avoid bad/derogatory comments from users to one another.
+- Apply legal guidelines into the community of QuizAR (also future prospect) to avoid destructive criticsm and avoid bad/derogatory comments from users to one another.
 - Change certain transitions and animations for the timeline page to make it look more attractive.

 ## Tools & Technologies Used